Komodo Manta Rays

 The first time I saw a Manta Ray while scuba diving was in Raja Ampat, Indonesia.
-The breathtaking experience only lasted one or two minutes until the Manta swam away.
+The breathtaking experience lasted only one or two minutes before the Manta swam away.
 However, spending 90 minutes looking for them was definitely worth while.
 And since that trip, Manta dives have never disappointed.

 During my recent trip to Komodo National Park, we had several encounters with Manta Rays.
-Some days visibility was not that great for underwater photography but being there was dazzling.
-There were at least 2 dives where visibility was nearly perfect.
+Some days, visibility wasn’t great for underwater photography, but being there was dazzling.
+There were at least 2 dives with nearly perfect visibility.
 The dive team dropped us off at ideal positions for observing these creatures.
 At some dive sites, we were close enough to touch.
 But of course, I didn’t touch any of these majestic creatures.
 The video below captures some of the moments.

 Manta Rays are one of the largest residents in this Indonesia Marine Park.
 Mantas can be observed year round in Komodo Island, often around cleaning stations.
 There are two Manta Ray species that inhabit Komodo: Manta Ray (Manta Alfredi) and Giant Manta Ray (Manta Birostris).
 Their average wingspan ranges from between 10-25 ft. and can weight up to 3,000 lbs.
 Mantas have a lifespan of 20-40 years.
 Mantas are identified by their spots under their bellies, similar to fingerprints.
 Overfishing, water pollution and climate change are the biggest threats to their existence.